fourthfloordoug/fourthfloordoug.github.io/_posts/2019-08-16-bookListForAugust.md

-# August List of Books to obviously
+# August List of Books

 As always, I'm looking to remove tabs.
 Here are some books I want to buy - and yeah, read too.
 I've been thinking about ditching my kindle and going back to real books.
 Not sure yet, but I like having a better record of what I've read other than the history page on the kindle, even if they're harder to move.